chaitanyatekane/Namaste-JavaScript/README.md

 NOTE: Make sure to merge the latest from "upstream" before making a pull request!

+## Find it Useful?

+- Support me by clicking the ⭐ button on the upper right side of this page.
+- Spread it to others to let more people to have an access to this project.

 ## Acknowledgements

 - [MDN Web Docs - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)